-Python dictionary comprehension multiple keys are not allowed.
+Python dictionary comprehension of multiple keys is not allowed.
 The comprehension format is strictly limited to one result per iteration.
 You can add extra loops though, to loop over the multiple elements you want to insert:

 {k: v for k1, k2, v1, v2 in data for k, v in ((k1, v1), (k2, v2))}